heapwolf/Porter/README.md

         xhr.setRequestHeader('authorization', 'Basic ' + encodeBase64('user:password'));
       },

-      function(error, response) { // required
+      function(error, response) {

         console.log(error || response);
       }

     );

-The above code demonstrates passing an object literal that supplants the values in the request url.
-It passes an object as the payload and dynamically sets the headers associated with this particular request.
+The `users` function was defined in the `post` group.
+We pass it 1) a payload object, 2) a function to dynamically set the headers associated with this particular request, and 3) a callback function for when the request has finished processing.

 # Licence